thesofproject/sof-docs/contribute/dox-source-code.rst

 1. All dox comments begin with ``/**`` and end with ``*/``.

 #.
 Short comments appended to structure members begin with ``/**<``.
-   Keep them short while adding more details to the parent's documentation if needed.
+   Keep them short while adding more details to the parent documentation if needed.

 #.
-If there is a brief description followed by a detailed description, the
+If a brief description is followed by a detailed description, the
-   first one begins with ``\brief`` tag and the detailed section is separated with an empty line.
+   first one begins with the ``\brief`` tag and the detailed section is separated with an empty line.

 #.
-Use ``\brief`` tag if you want to make sure the first line is inlined inside
+Use the ``\brief`` tag if you want to make sure the first line is inlined inside
    the basic description in HTML output (see *#define* example below).

 Examples